-- awareness and knowledge of career opportunities - building vocabulary appropriate to the area of professional interest - development of decision-making skills - development of personal and educational job-related skills
+- discussion of professional job requirements - awareness and knowledge of career opportunities - building vocabulary appropriate to the area of professional interest - development of decision-making skills - development of personal and educational job-related skills

 Prerequisite: Executive Internship 1

 The purpose of this course is to supplement the existing curriculum by providing community internships.
 Students apply textbook learning, leadership skills, and understanding in challenging and creative professional areas.
 The content should include, but not be limited to, the following: